The watch precision has developed tremendously in time

 In a quartz-based watch – the first one was the Seiko Astron, which was launched in 1970, we find an oscillator composed by a quartz crystal that is cut in a small tuning fork shape on a particular crystal plane.

-Today, we are exploring other solutions to create a harmonic oscillator – and the next frontier in thisresearch is represented by the use of silicon elements.
+Today, we are exploring other solutions to create a harmonic oscillator.
+The next frontier in this research will be the use of silicon elements.
 Several promising calibers have been manufactured, like the Zenith Defy.
 However, the industry is still using either mechanical-based regulating elements based on balance wheels or quartz-based systems (and their evolutions like the Seiko Kinetic and the Seiko Spring Drive.

 How do you regulate these systems?